Updated April 5, 2022 . AmFam Team

 In addition to smart doorbell systems, affordable video cameras positioned around your property can deter thieves before they take any action.
 Motion sensors mounted on interior walls near entryways can trigger an alarm if a thief enters your space.

 By informing the police that you’ve got an active security system online, you’ll be able to take advantage of their early response protocols when your property is empty.
-And our partnership with ADT, their smart home security service offers you state-of-the art, easy-to-install technology.

 Motion sensors with energy efficient floodlights can drive thieves away quickly.
 Install them around the perimeter of your property.

 Installing moisture sensors near appliances and above the water line in your sump pump’s tank can help you stay ahead of significant damage to your property.